jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/2_start/bicep-azuredevops.md

 1. Now head over to your chosen starter module documentation to get the specific inputs for that module.
 Come back here when you are done.
     - [Bicep Complete Starter Module]({{< relref "../../startermodules/bicepcomplete" >}})
+1. Verify that you are logged in to Azure CLI or have the Service Principal credentials set as env vars.
+You should have completed this in the [Prerequisites]({{< relref "../1_prerequisites" >}}) phase.
 1. In your PowerShell Core (pwsh) terminal run the module:

     {{< tabs "2" >}}